helen8297/100-days-of-code/log.md

 **Today's Progress**: I did the first lesson of Codecademy's CSS course a while ago but i didn't write up notes.
 I'd forgotten most of it so today I went through it all again and wrote up my notes on dev.to.
 Looking forward to carrying on with the rest of it tomorrow.

-**Thoughts:** Kind of had a day of coding but not yesterday...it was interview day for the school of code in Bham.
+**Thoughts**: Kind of had a day of coding but not yesterday...it was interview day for the school of code in Bham.
 This week will involve email/phone checking to find out if i'm through or not.
 Fingers crossed.

 **Link to work:** https://dev.to/helen8297/codecademy-css-4ba7